-Note: See the glossary in the 2010 Hematopoietic and Lymphoid Neoplasm Case Reportability and Coding Manual for definitions of immunophenotyping and genetic testing which are marker studies for hematopoietic and lymphoid neoplasms.
+Note: See the glossary in the Hematopoietic and Lymphoid Neoplasm Coding Manual and Database (https://seer.cancer.gov/tools/heme/) for definitions of immunophenotyping and genetic testing which are marker studies for hematopoietic and lymphoid neoplasms.

 Example: The only information available is that the patient had a positive JAK2 done on a blood sample and is diagnosed with polycythemia vera.
 Code 5 for diagnosis based on a marker study that is diagnostic of polycythemia vera.